k-woitas/rtools/README.md

 This repository contains examples of how to solve various data analysis problems using R.

-The examples are presented as R markown files and their HTML rendered companions.
+The examples are presented as R markdown files and their HTML rendered companions.
+Take a look at https://rtools.readthedocs.io/en/latest/eda/ for nice view!
-Download the HTML files and open them separately if they do not show correctly by just accessing them from Github :)
+Or, you may download the HTML files and open them separately if they do not show correctly by just accessing them from Github :)

 We recommend installing the current version of R and RStudio.
 For R Markdown see for instance https://bookdown.org/yihui/rmarkdown/.